alxsenigeria/EventCodeJam/00x00-Challenge/README.md

 All wrnings will be treated as compilation error.
 No restriction in the UNix/Linux version or distro to be used Do not use any form of AI technology to answer the questions.
-KIMBA has eyes on your code
+KIMBA has eyes on your code Yes, you are to make the codes perfect but you are not allowed to change the codes but you must make sure they work.

 ## Challenges